1980 Australian Grand Prix: Qualifying

-As expected, the Formula One cars were a class above the Formula 5000s, with notice first served when people saw the differences in braking distances at the end of the front and back straights.
+Formula One cars (a Wolf WR4-Ford and an Ensign MN09-Ford) had run in the 1979 Rothmans International Series and were actually beaten by the local Formula 5000's, although neither car was driven by a current F1 driver (David Kennedy and Geoff Lees), nor did either car use the then standard ground effect.
+The two Formula One cars at the 1980 Australian Grand Prix, the World Championship winning Williams-Ford and its star driver Alan Jones, and the factory V12 Alfa Romeo with Bruno Giacomelli at the wheel, proved early on that they were a class above the Formula 5000s with notice first served when people saw the differences in braking distances at the end of the front and back straights.
 The ground effect Williams and Alfa Romeo were also decidedly quicker through the corners, while the powerful but heavier F5000's were no match for the acceleration of the lighter and more highly developed F1 cars.
 Jones qualified his FW07B on pole in a time of 36.1 seconds, with Giacomelli only 0.2 seconds behind.
 Alfredo Costanzo was the fastest of the F5000 runners in third place, 1.8 seconds slower than Jones on the 1.609 km (1.000 mi) track.
 Didier Pironi qualified his Elfin MR8 in eighth place, some 4.1 seconds slower than Jones, though he was 0.3 seconds in front of temporary teammate Bowe who qualified ninth, despite the Frenchman only having driven the car once previously a few days before the race.

 The fastest of the Formula Pacific cars was local star John Smith driving a Ralt RT1.
 Smith was surprisingly quick in the Ralt with its 1.6L 4cyl Ford engine, qualifying only 5.3 seconds behind the Formula One cars.
 As the team only finished the car on the morning of qualifying, Ansett Team Elfin boss Garrie Cooper did not practice the ground effect MR9 and was allowed to start from 20th and last.